Chase River Real Estate

 Located in one of Nanaimo's southernmost communities, the Chase River community border begins just below Chase River Estuary Park (now permanently closed), extending southwest towards the communities of Cinnabar Valley and Extension.
 Similar to its northern neighbours, this community's beginnings are steeped in the same mining culture that brought Nanaimo to life.
 Because of an agricultural focus around the turn of the century, Chase River was divided into larger lots, and today homes are available with large yards and a more rural feel.
 Contact Carly Carey today to start your home search, or click to learn more about Chase River real estate.

 Chase River Real Estate Stats

 Property Types (active listings)

 Search Chase River Real Estate Listings

-With its century-long history, this neighbourhood has a greater blend of real estate than its northern counterparts, and it's this variety that allows buyers to find a home tailored to their needs.
-Chase River real estate includes properties on each end of the scale, from new construction to recently renovated.
+With its century-long history, this neighbourhood has a more varied blend of real estate types and properties than its northern counterparts, and it's this diversity that allows buyers to find a home tailored to their needs.
+Chase River real estate includes single-family homes on each end of the scale, from new construction to older but recently renovated.

 01A quick trip into Downtown Nanaimo or out to the Duke Point Ferry Terminal